-Students entering college directly from high school or transferring at the undergraduate level may apply to Russell Sage College for the 3+2 bachelor's degree leading to the M.S. in Occupational Therapy.
-Students admitted to the accelerated five-year program at Russell Sage College will choose an RSC undergraduate major.
+Entry through RSC 3+2 Accelerated Program to M.S. in Occupational Therapy Program program at Russell Sage College will choose an RSC undergraduate major.
 The bachelor's degree in the chosen major is awarded from Russell Sage College at the end of the fourth year and the M.S. in Occupational Therapy is awarded from Sage Graduate School at the end of the fifth year, plus fieldwork.